jcaillon/valet/docs/content/docs/800.roadmap/_index.md

 - Create a valet-community-commands where everyone can contribute to new default commands for Valet.
 - Add a command self package that build the user commands into a single script file.
 - fix running tests with verbose mode on.
-- Have a consistent look and feel for interactive functions.
 - Reimplement usage of main::sortCommands / main::addLastChoice.
 - Betters checks in self build!
 - A command can declare dependencies to auto check if some tools are installed before running the command.